quark-database/docs/README.md

 ### Table variables

 **A table variable** contains only one value (for example, a string or an integer).
-At this moment, in Quark `v4.0`, table variables are only used for the `incrementing` modifier to store the next integer value for an incrementing column, but variables is a great feature with many undiscovered possibilities.
+At this moment, in Quark `v4.0`, table variables are only used for the `incrementing` property to store the next integer value for an incrementing column, but variables is a great feature with many undiscovered possibilities.

 **A table variable file** contains one line - a Quark expression. <a href="#expressions">Learn more about Quark QL expressions</a>.